FasterSpeeding/Yuyo/docs/usage/asgi.md

 ```

 The extra steps this example goes through to let FastAPI startup and shutdown
-the [AsgiBot][yuyo.asgi.AsgiBot] are only neccessary when mounting as a FastAPI
+the [AsgiBot][yuyo.asgi.AsgiBot] are only necessary when mounting as a FastAPI
 sub-application.